 IsolationAir® System for Hospital Contamination Control

-IsolationAir® unit is a portable contamination control system with built-in HEPA filtration, UV sterilization, air conditioning, and ductwork.
+IsolationAir® unit is a portable contamination control system with built-in medical-grade HEPA filtration, UV sterilization, air conditioning, and ductwork.
 It can be moved throughout a facility to transform standard rooms into positive-pressure or negative-pressure isolation environments for patient care or containment purposes.

 Sterile Storage Cabinets for Sterile Instrument Storage

 The SSC4500 storage cabinet provides a contained, cleanroom environment with full temperature and humidity-control capabilities.
 Due to its HEPA filtration unit and medical-grade steel construction, it offers all the features necessary to maintain sterile instruments without the need for a full-sized cleanroom.
+Some common applications for the SSC4500 include hospitals, private practice offices, and retrofitting medical facilities with additional storage.

 Nimbus + Microburst System for Whole-Room Disinfection